Mayreeobi/Mayreeobi/README.md

 </h1>

-<h3 align="center">A  budding data analyst with a fervent passion for deriving meaningful insights from data.
+<h3 align="center">A data analyst with a fervent passion for deriving meaningful insights from data.
 I thoroughly enjoy the process of analyzing data and crafting compelling narratives that tell the stories hidden within the numbers. </h3>
 <br/>

 <div align="center">